-Core consumer prices in Singapore decreased 0.10 percent in February of 2020 over the same month in the previous year, the first yearly increase since January last year. source: Monetary Authority of Singapore
+Core consumer prices in Singapore increased 0.20 percent in February of 2021 over the same month in the previous year, the first yearly increase since January last year. source: Monetary Authority of Singapore

-Core Inflation Rate in Singapore averaged 1.67 percent from 1990 until 2020, reaching an all time high of 6.50 percent in May of 2008 and a record low of -1.40 percent in October of 2009.
+Core Inflation Rate in Singapore averaged 1.61 percent from 1990 until 2021, reaching an all time high of 6.50 percent in May of 2008 and a record low of -1.40 percent in October of 2009.
 This page provides the latest reported value for - Singapore Core Inflation Rate - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Singapore Core Inflation Rate - data, historical chart, forecasts and calendar of releases - was last updated on April of 2021.

-Core Inflation Rate in Singapore is expected to be 0.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Core Inflation Rate in Singapore to stand at 1.50 in 12 months time.
-In the long-term, the Singapore Core Inflation Rate is projected to trend around 2.20 percent in 2021, according to our econometric models.
+Core Inflation Rate in Singapore is expected to be 1.90 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate Core Inflation Rate in Singapore to stand at 1.30 in 12 months time.
+In the long-term, the Singapore Core Inflation Rate is projected to trend around 1.50 percent in 2022, according to our econometric models.